Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Electric field reconstruction

-Although the \(\hat{r}\) component is small, it is non-zero, making it possible to solve the inverse matrix in Equation \ref{eq:v_matrix}.
-This allows us to include the third polarization, which is expected to improve the signal by providing additional information.
+Although the \(r\)-component is small, the inverse matrix in Equation \ref{eq:v_matrix} can still be found.
+However, the small magnitude of the \(r\)-component can lead to a significant amplification of noise during the inversion process, potentially causing instabilities or artificial enhancements in the reconstructed signal.
+This effect becomes particularly critical when the signal-to-noise ratio is low and will be illustrated in the following analysis.
+Despite this limitation, in general, the electric field can be reconstructed using the three polarizations of the antenna response.

-We compare this approach with the conventional 2 polarizations method using a simple dipole model in the 30-80 MHz frequency band.
-The example we present shows voltage traces with an SNR of approximately 6 in each polarization.
-Here, the SNR is defined as $S_{\mathrm{peak}}$/RMS$_{\mathrm{noise}}$, where signal S is the maximum value of the Hilbert envelope of the voltage, and the root mean square (RMS) of noise is associated with the standard deviation in a 250 ns noise window located 500 ns after the signal peak.
+We compare this approach with the conventional two-polarizations method using a simple dipole model operating in the 30-80 MHz range.
+The presented example demonstrates voltage traces exhibiting a SNR of approximately 6 in each polarization.
+Here, the SNR is defined as $S_{\mathrm{peak}}$/RMS$_{\mathrm{noise}}$, where S is the maximum value of the Hilbert envelope of the voltage trace, and the noise root mean square (RMS) of noise corresponds to the standard deviation calculated within a \unit[250]{ns} time window of the voltage trace positioned \unit[500]{ns} after the peak signal.
 Figure \ref{fig:v_trace_dipole_t} illustrates the signals in the three polarizations.

-The reconstruction results for this example are shown in Figure \ref{fig:e_rec_dipole}, and Table \ref{tab:n_cc1} provides a quantitative comparison in the time domain through normalized cross-correlation values between the reconstructed and simulated (Monte Carlo true) traces.
-We take the normalized cross-correlation from \cite{corstanje2023high} which is used to check the agreement of interpolated pulse shape and is defined as:
+The reconstruction results for this example are presented in Figure \ref{fig:e_rec_dipole} and Table \ref{tab:n_cc1}, which offers a quantitative comparison of the quality of the electric field reconstruction using the normalized cross-correlation values between the reconstructed and simulated (Monte Carlo true) electric field traces \cite{corstanje2023high}.

-where $f(t)$ represents the simulated electric field trace, $g(t)$ represents the reconstructed trace, and $t_{\mathrm{max}}$ is the trace length.
-And $\tau$ is the time mismatching between these two traces, in our case $\tau=0$.

-For the $\varphi$-component of the electric field, which carries a relatively stronger signal, both the two-polarization and three-polarization reconstruction methods produce similar results.
-As shown in the upper right panel of Figure \ref{fig:e_rec_dipole}, the simulated and reconstructed traces overlap closely.
-In the frequency domain (lower right panel), while the three-polarization method introduces spikes, it still achieves a normalized cross-correlation of around 0.80, slightly underperforming the two-polarization method.
-For the \(\theta\)-component (left panel), which has a weaker signal, the differences between the methods become more evident.
-The three-polarization method shows fluctuations at specific frequencies, whereas the two-polarization method exhibits larger deviations toward the end of the spectrum.
-This is reflected in the negative cross-correlation value for the two-polarization approach, indicating greater errors and a noticeable peak time shift observed in the time-domain trace.

-The spikes in the spectrum for the three-polarization reconstruction, as shown in the bottom panel of Figure \ref{fig:e_rec_dipole}, are due to the very small values of the \(\hat{r}\)-component, which cause divergence at certain frequencies.